HenrikBengtsson/future/revdep/problems.md

 * GitHub: https://github.com/vallotlab/ChromSCape
 * Source code: https://github.com/cran/ChromSCape
 * Date/Publication: 2022-11-01
-* Number of recursive dependencies: 227
+* Number of recursive dependencies: 229

 Run `revdep_details(, "ChromSCape")` for more info

 </details>

 ## In both

+*   checking examples ...
+WARNING
+    ```
+    Found the following significant warnings:

+      Warning: 'as(<matrix>, "dspMatrix")' is deprecated.
+    Deprecated functions may be defunct as soon as of the next release of
+    R.
+    See ?Deprecated.
+    ```

 *   checking for hidden files and directories ...
 NOTE
     ```